-- Attributes independent of the EVCs at the UNI and - Attributes associated with an EVC at the UNI.
+• Attributes associated with an EVC at the UNI.

 When each attribute is described, its type is noted.

 A UNI can have a number of characteristics that will be important to the way that the CE sees a service.
 One of the key aspects of a service description will be the allowable mix of UNIs with different characteristics in an EVC.
 For example, a specific (simple) service might require all UNIs to have the same speed at the physical layer.
 A more sophisticated service may allow a wide variety of speeds.